Last Updated on November 11, 2022

-How To Desolder A Mechanical Keyboard Switches – If you think desoldering is a very complicated thing, through this article we want to make you think that desoldering switches will look very easy.
+How To Desolder A Keyboard Switch: If you think desoldering is a very complicated thing, through this article we want to make you think that desoldering switches will look very easy.
 You just need to remember and learn some steps which are quite easy to do.

 If you are able to desoldering switches, you will find that replacing switches and soldering or desoldering switches can be fun.
 Through this article I will explain how to desoldering mechanical keyboard switches like a pro!
 Make sure you read all the steps that we explain without skipping a beat.
 Before you buy a soldering iron and try it without a clear guide.

 To desolderimg switch, there are several important tools that you must prepare, either by buying or borrowing your friend’s.
 Here are some of the tools you will need:

 1. Soldering kits to simplify your soldering process